Best Treadmill Exercises for Weight Loss Fast

 6. Walking Lunges (Advanced)

-• Adjust the speed of the treadmill to between 0.5 and 1.0 miles per hour.
+• Set the speed of the treadmill to a range that is between 0.5 and 1.0 miles per hour.

-Note: To complete the strength training, do this at the end of an aerobic session.
+In order to finish the strength training, you should do this activity at the conclusion of an aerobic session.

 7. Side Shuffles and Backward Walks (Optional Variations)